anniew03/ctf-writeups/lactf-2025/cache-it-to-win-it/README.md

 Congrats!
 You have won!
 Only 98 more wins to go.
 ```

-This worked! we have avoided the cache, and the counter decremented by 1.
+This worked!
+By simply appending  %01 to the uuid, we have avoided the cache, and the counter decremented by 1.

-We can just append many different nonprintable chars, solo or in combination, so that we decrement this counter all the way down to 0, and recieve the flag!
+We can just append many different nonprintable chars, solo or in combination, so that we decrement this counter all the way down to 0, and receive the flag!

-To automate this exploit, we can create a little script which essentially pulls the users unique UUID from the first request, then repeatadly appends incrementing nonprintable ascii characters to the end, and sends it to the /check endpoint until it sends the flag back.
+To automate this exploit, we can create a little script which essentially pulls the users unique UUID from the first request, then repeatedly appends incrementing nonprintable ascii characters to the end, and sends it to the /check endpoint until it sends the flag back.

 ```python
 import requests